python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   # For most types, just use the name of the type
+   # For most types, just use the name of the type.
    # Note that mypy can usually infer the type of a variable from its value,
-   # so technically these annotations are redundant.
+   # so technically these annotations are redundant
    x: int = 1
    x: float = 1.0
    x: bool = True